Team

 Animal Health Technician

-Sébastien is originally from Gatineau where he has lived all his life.
-He graduated in December 2015 from Collège Boréal in Alfred, Ontario and has since worked at the Veterinary Clinic of Outaouais.
-He is the father of 4 adorable and naughty cats (Yasmine, Olaf, Moumine and Kitty) whom he loves like his own children.
-What he likes about veterinary medicine is the fact that it is a constantly evolving profession.
-He constantly feels motivated to learn new things and to innovate.
+Sébastien is originally from Gatineau, where he has lived his entire life.
+He graduated from Collège Boréal in Alfred, Ontario, in December 2015, and has been working at the Outaouais Veterinary Clinic ever since.
+He is the proud father of three adorable and mischievous cats (Yasmine, Olaf, and Kitty) whom he loves as if they were his own children.
+As the field of veterinary medicine is constantly evolving, he always feels stimulated to learn new things and innovate.
 The clinic staff is like a big family to him.
-Away from work, he entertains himself with video games and tries to expand his musical repertoire on the piano and guitar.
+Outside of work, he enjoys playing video games and tries to expand his musical repertoire on the piano and guitar.

 Sébastien Gagnon-Bigras